 - giving your child a personal alarm to carry if you’re concerned about his physical safety.

 Children with special needs

-If your child has special needs, you might need to find ways to handle her circumstances so she can still go to parties.
-For example, a child at risk of anaphylaxis will need to know how to check what she’s eating, know any warning signs of anaphylaxis, and have her Epi-pen with her at all times.
+If your child has special needs, you and she need to be confident that she can be safe and enjoy herself at parties.
+For example, a child at risk of anaphylaxis will need to know how to check what she’s eating, know any warning signs of anaphylaxis, and have her EpiPen® with her at all times.
 You might also want to speak to the host to ensure the host is aware of the risk and knows what to do if a problem comes up.